Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 Some people said the game was difficult to control in earlier stages of development.

-It's worth to mention that while a lot of this animation work didn't make the cut.
-A lot of these removed actions were brought up in future Zelda instalments.
+It's worth to mention that, while a lot of this animation work didn't make the cut, a lot of these removed actions returned in future Zelda instalments.
 Many unused animations exist for Link in the released game as well as the leaks have mentions for animation names that were removed from the final product altogether.

 Cutscenes